axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

  <h2>Happy Path</h2>
   <ul>
    <li>The buddy goes to Safeway at 11 pm.</li>
    <li>A few minutes before, a neighbor put in a request for a, <span class="_quotespan">A gallon of 2% milk, Organic Valley preferred, by midnight.
 Otherwise, bring me a half gallon of whatever they have.
-If it's going to take you more than one hour, ignore this, please (I need to go to sleep—got early meetings tomorrow).</span></li>
+If it&rsquo;s going to take you more than one hour, ignore this, please (I need to go to sleep—got early meetings tomorrow).</span></li>
    <li>When the buddy gets to Safeway, the system alerts her of this request. <span class="_quotespan">This will take you an extra five to ten minutes and approximate five blocks out of your route.</span></li>
    <li>The buddy  reviews the request and gets to see the neighbors&rsquo; <span class="_quotespan">vitals&rdquo; (<em>e.g.</em>, &ldquo;single male, currently alone, thinks stabbing dolls is LOL</span> or &ldquo;mom of three, the whole family is home with her ").
 This is a kind of creep factor that this buddy needs to know before she can safely accept a request.</li>
    <li>The buddy  accepts the request.</li>
    <li>The system summarizes, <span class="_quotespan">You are promising to deliver one gallon of Organic Valley 2% milk to Jose at&hellip;</span></li>
-   <li>So far, the neighbor doesn't know anything.</li>
+   <li>So far, the neighbor doesn&rsquo;t know anything.</li>
    <li>Once she accepts the request, the system will let the neighbor know that, <span class="_quotespan">Your request for Organic Valley 2% milk has been accepted.
-We'll charge $2.70 to your account.
+We&rsquo;ll charge $2.70 to your account.
 Do you still want it?</span></li>
    <li>Jose, the neighbor, accepts.</li>
-   <li>The buddy gets her stuff, including Jose's milk, stands in line, and pays for the goods.</li>
+   <li>The buddy gets her stuff, including Jose&rsquo;s milk, stands in line, and pays for the goods.</li>
    <li>As the buddy leaves Safeway, the system alerts the neighbor that, <span class="_quotespan">Your 2% Organic Valley milk is on its way and will get to you in about 10 minutes.</span></li>
    <li>As the buddy gets close to the neighbor&rsquo;s home, rBuddyNeighbor alerts the neighbor that, <span class="_quotespan">Your buddy, her name and avatar, is about to get to your home with your Organic Valley 2% milk.</span></li>
    <li>The buddy parks, but her boyfriend walks to Jose&rsquo;s front door.</li>
-   <li>The neighbor communicates with Margot through the app, <span class="_quotespan">Hey, there's a guy at my door, is he with you?</span></li>
+   <li>The neighbor communicates with Margot through the app, <span class="_quotespan">Hey, there&rsquo;s a guy at my door, is he with you?</span></li>
-   <li>Margot realizes his concern and says, <span class="_quotespan">Oh, yes, I'll come up, too.
+   <li>Margot realizes his concern and says, <span class="_quotespan">Oh, yes, I&rsquo;ll come up, too.
 Sorry about that.</span></li>
    <li>She comes up and Jose opens the door and they talk.
 Margot points to their place down the street, Jose tells them about getting the kids fed in the morning, Margot tells him about a neighborhood event scheduled for the weekend, they talk about the Farmer Markets in the area, &hellip;</li>
    <li>Jose lets us know accepts the delivery and maybe adds a note to it, <span class="_quotespan">Got the milk and got to meet a very nice buddy named Margot.
 I got to meet her boyfriend, too.
 They make a nice couple.</span></li>
 </ul>
 <h2>Not-so-Happy Path</h2>
  <ul>
   <li>The buddy never shows up and Jose tells us that he is closing his request because, <span class="_quotespan">the buddy never got here.</span></li>
-  <li>Then we'll tell the neighbor something like, <span class="_quotespan">Sorry.
-We won't be charging anything to your account.
+  <li>Then we&rsquo;ll tell the neighbor something like, <span class="_quotespan">Sorry.
+We won&rsquo;t be charging anything to your account.
 We are donating RADs to the banner to build a neighborhood gym.
 In any case, if you&rsquo;d like, we can let you know what Margot has to say about breaking her promise.
-Please, let us know if you're interested.</span></li>
+Please, let us know if you&rsquo;re interested.</span></li>
-  <li>We'll ask the buddy, <span class="_quotespan">What happened, you broke your promise to Jose!</span></li>
+  <li>We&rsquo;ll ask the buddy, <span class="_quotespan">What happened, you broke your promise to Jose!</span></li>
   <li>Her response might be, <span class="_quotespan">I had to go straight home right away because my neighbor found my dog in her backyard.
 I was all flustered and forgot to let Jose know.
 Later, I was just embarrassed.&rdquo; Or she could say, &ldquo;I realized halfway there that it was too risky to show up there, even with my boyfriend.
 He was more freaked out than I was.</span></li>
  </ul>
  <p>Either way, the buddy and the neighbor get to note their level of satisfaction with rBuddyNeighbors.com.</p>